DilanCF/ENEE447-notes/lecture notes/Lecture07.md

 Readers only read, therefore we can allow concurrent readers
 * No mutual exclusion needed

-Writier could be reading as well as reading in order to update
+Writer could be reading as well as reading in order to update
-* If writier is in CS, no one else can be in the same section at the same time
+* If writer is in CS, no one else can be in the same section at the same time

 ![alt text](img/Lecture07/image-3.png)

 ![alt text](img/Lecture07/image-4.png)

 Looking at the writer code, we make a wait on `wsem`.
-* Binary semaphore for mutual exlcusion
+* Binary semaphore for mutual exclusion
-* If succeesful, will go in and write, then signal
+* If successful, will go in and write, then signal
-    * Quarantees only one writer can go in at a time
+    * Guarantees only one writer can go in at a time

 Reader does a semWait on `x`.
 IF it got x, will increment readCount